How Big Losses Can Get You Big Gains In Your Divorce Settlement

 Ultimately, even if the loss carryovers cannot be divided between the parties, equally or otherwise, they provide a tangible economic benefit for the spouse receiving them.
 That benefit must be analyzed and, where possible, quantified when examining the post divorce economic circumstances of each spouse and each spouses’ opportunity for the future acquisition of capital assets and income.

 In closing, tax benefits, specifically big losses could prove to be an asset to litigants during a divorce.
 Unlike Trump, those in divorce litigation are required to show their tax returns at some point during the process.
-The key is to make sure your attorney is versed on the tax laws that pertain to divorce, and that he or she takes full advantage of these taxbenefits that could make a significant difference in your settlement.
+The key is to make sure your Chicago Divorce Attorney is versed on the tax laws that pertain to divorce, and that he or she takes full advantage of these taxbenefits that could make a significant difference in your settlement.
 To ignore them, as Trump would say, would be a disaster.